psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 ## Data Sources

 It's pretty difficult to find datasets that quantify their uncertainty while also using a cross-intervention measure of impact, so it's taken me awhile to stumble across enough data to complete this analysis.
-The `scrape.py` file included in [the repo]() for this projects outlines how I accessed and cleaned data from each source.
+The `scrape.py` file included in [the repo](https://github.com/psthomas/risk-return) for this projects outlines how I accessed and cleaned data from each source.

-All the code for this post is available [here]()  TODO github link
+All the code and data for this post are available [here](https://github.com/psthomas/risk-return).

 ## Evidence from Public Policy